Gus42/Percolation/README.md

 - To run the application you need insall the algs4 library.
 Tou can find it here: http://algs4.cs.princeton.edu/code/

+Known Bugs:
+- The backwash.
+When the system percolate, all paths connected to the bottom seem to percolate.

 Author: Francesco Gusella

 contact: gus815@gmail.com